r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 **Paris:**
 Got it.
-Okay, {(M) Lord /(F) Lady} Fujimaru, I recognize you as my Master, and vow to serve you to the best of my ability!
+Okay, [♂ Lord /♀ Lady] Fujimaru, I recognize you as my Master, and vow to serve you to the best of my ability!

 **Achilles:**
 Man, for someone so small, you sure are a huge stick-in-the-mud.
 Anyway, it's good to meet you guys.